How much does it cost to charge an electric car in the Netherlands in 2024?

 #3 Earn money every time someone uses your home charger

-If you own a charger, you can potentially earn money every time someone uses it when you connect it Tap.
-With Tap you can manage your charger for free – set your own tariffs, location access.
+If you own a charger, you can potentially earn money every time someone uses it when you connect it to Tap.
+With Tap you can manage your charger for free.
+You control how who can use it, when they can use it and how much they will pay.

 #4 Home chargers may save more with a dynamic energy contract